Submitty/submitty.github.io/_docs/grader/rubric_grading.md

 ### Overall Comment and PDF Annotations

-In addition to the someone generic system of common marks and points, graders can leave more personalized type-written notes in the *Overall Comment* box at the bottom of the grading rubric panel.
+In addition to the somewhat general-purpose system of common marks and points, graders can leave more personalized type-written notes in the *Overall Comment* box at the bottom of the grading rubric panel.